JCVillegas/FormstackJuniorEngineerProject/README.md

 ##How to use
-With a web server running open a web browser and and make use of the CRUD operations:
+With a web server running open a web browser and make use of the CRUD operations:

 *__CREATE__   - http://localhost/?operation=createDocument<br />
 *__READ__     - http://localhost/?operation=readDocuments<br />